CTU-IIG/macan/README.md

 or to a static library (on embedded platforms) and used by all participating nodes.

-For security reasons, Long Term Keys (LTK) are compiled separately
+For security reasons, long-term keys (LTK) are compiled separately
 into:

-1. shared object files (one per key) and linked to nodes at runtime.
+1. object files (one per key) and linked to appropriate nodes (statically or, in case of time server, dynamically).
 2. single shared object file (containing all keys), which is used by the keyserver only.